Anatoli Kacharava

-Anatoli Kacharava (ანატოლი კაჭარავა; 15 August, 1910 – 8 May, 1982) was a Soviet and Georgian sea captain serving in the Soviet Navy.
+Anatoli Kacharava (ანატოლი კაჭარავა; 15 August 1910 – 8 May 1982) was a Soviet and Georgian sea captain serving in the Soviet Navy.
 He is known for taking part in the arctic theater of the Second World War where he commanded a Soviet icebreaker A. Sibiryakov until its destruction by a German cruiser Admiral Scheer on August 24, 1942.
 Kacharava was severely wounded but survived, and was one of 22 of the ship's company that were captured by the Germans.

 Early life and naval career

 Kacharava was born in the summer of 1910 in a coastal town of Sukhumi, Georgia, then part of the Russian Empire.
 His parents, Aleksei Kacharava and Natalia Kavtaradze, were traders.
 He received education in several technical and maritime schools, namely Sukhumi Industrial College, Kherson Maritime School and Fishery College of the Far-East.
 Afterwards, he joined the navy aboard Soviet icebreaker A. Sibiryakov as a senior lieutenant.
 He was later promoted to a captain during the Second World War.
+For his actions during the Battle of Dikson he was awarded the Order of the Red Banner in 1961.